SETU-AIML-2026/AIML-Evolution/topic-00a-final-capstone-project/unit-01-project-idea/note-01-student-guide/note-01-student-guide.md

 # Student Guide: Your Capstone Idea in Five Steps

-**No data, no coding, no maths needed yet.** Just an idea.
-The form takes 15 minutes, nothing is marked, and everyone gets feedback.
+The form takes 15 minutes.

 ## The five steps